dimitri-yatsenko/datajoint-book/book/README.md

 © Dimitri Yatsenko, 2024.
 All rights reserved.

 This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE.md).
-You may share the content as long as you give appropriate credit, do not use it for commercial purposes, and do not share any modifications.
+You may share the content as long as you give appropriate credit, do not use it for commercial purposes.
+If you make  any modifications, you cannot publish or disseminate the modified work.

 # Contributions